Everything You Should Know About GST – Impact of GST on Small Business

 Petroleum crude, motor spirit (petrol), high-speed diesel, natural gas, and aviation turbine fuel and so on will not attract GST.

-Electricity has also been kept aside from the purview of GST at present.
+Electricity has also been exempted from GST at present.

 Impact of GST on Small Business Owners

 Now that you have already learned what is GST, GST slabs, and GST exemptions.
 Let us learn how GST is going to impact small businesses.

 Small businesses will see a big transformation of the taxation system once the goods and service tax arrives.